sccn/sccn.github.io/others/TIPS_and_FAQ.md

 **Answer:** To change the figure aspect for publication, you can go in the figure menu and use the MATLAB menu item "Tools \> Edit".
 Then you can select any object in the figure.
-Second button will display a contextual menu where you will be albe to change line thickness, color, font aspects..., or even draw additional lines or add text.
+The second button will display a contextual menu where you will be able to change line thickness, color, font aspects..., or even draw additional lines or add text.
 We also export figures as Postcript files and open them with Adobe Illustrator in vector format to fine tune it.
 See also this web page.